Hot inflation report slams bond market, sends stocks lower

 AP Business Writers

-NEW YORK (AP) — An eye-opening report on inflation that was hotter than expected slammed into the bond market on Wednesday, sending yields jumping, and helped knock stocks lower.
+NEW YORK (AP) — An eye-opening report on inflation that was hotter than expected slammed into the bond market on Wednesday, sending yields jumping and helping knock stocks lower.

-Prices for beef, electricity and other items that consumers paid in October surged from year-ago levels at the fastest overall pace since 1990, raising expectations in the market that the Federal Reserve will have to raise short-term interest rates more quickly off their record low.
+Prices for beef, electricity and other items that consumers paid in October surged from year-ago levels at the fastest overall pace since 1990, raising expectations that the Federal Reserve will have to hike short-term interest rates more quickly off their record low.
 That sent Treasury yields to their biggest gains in months.

 Rising yields tend to be a drag on stocks, particularly those seen as the most expensive or whose expectations for big profit growth is furthest in the future.
 Drops for several high-growth tech stocks weighed on Wall Street, as did a slide in energy stocks following a decline in the price of crude oil.

-Worries about inflation were stoking other areas of the market.
+Worries about inflation stoked other areas of the market.
 Gold rose 1% and is close to its highest price since June.
-Bitcoin, which some proponents see as also offering protection against inflation like gold, likewise climbed.
+Bitcoin, which some proponents see as offering similar protection from inflation as gold, likewise climbed.
 It touched a record of nearly $68,991, according to CoinDesk.

 The center of Wall Street’s action, though, was in the bond market.

-Pushed by the inflation report, investors are now pricing in a 64% chance that the Fed will raise rates at least once by June.
-A day earlier, that probability was at 51%.
+Pushed by the inflation report, investors are now pricing in a 66.5% chance that the Fed will raise rates by the end of June.
+A day earlier, that probability was at 50.9%.

 The Fed has been keeping overnight rates at a record low of nearly zero since March 2020 to resuscitate markets and the economy from the pandemic.
 It has already begun to pare back on the bond purchases it makes every month to keep longer-term rates low.

-The two-year Treasury yield tends to move with expectations for Fed action, and it leaped as high as 0.52% from 0.41% late Tuesday, a significant move.
-It was sitting at 0.48% in the afternoon.
+The two-year Treasury yield tends to move with expectations for Fed action, and it leaped to 0.51% from 0.41% late Tuesday, a significant move.

 In the stock market, higher yields tend to favor stocks that look cheap, or at least cheaper than their peers.
 These are often called “value” stocks to distinguish them from stocks of high-growth companies.